top of page

 She looked in the local press at the time, and also since then, to see whether there were any other reports of the object, but there have been none.

-She then says that “It is unbelievable I realise, but I doubt I have ever been as terrified in my life as that day.”
+She said that “It is unbelievable I realise, but I doubt I have ever been as terrified in my life as that day.”

 Paula moved away from Rushden to Buckinghamshire shortly after this, so lost contact with her neighbours.
 Ivor also moved away.